 Trenton is a very small city located in the state of Tennessee.
 With a population of 4,134 people and three constituent neighborhoods, Trenton is the 140th largest community in Tennessee.

-Trenton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Trenton doesn't have a public transportation system that people use for their commute.

-The per capita income in Trenton in 2010 was $17,212, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
-This equates to an annual income of $68,848 for a family of four.
+The per capita income in Trenton in 2010 was $19,160, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $76,640 for a family of four.
+Trenton also has one of the higher rates of people living in poverty in the nation, with 36.29% of its population below the federal poverty line.

 The most common language spoken in Trenton is English.
 Other important languages spoken here include Spanish and African languages.